We've compiled answers to some of your frequently asked questions (FAQ) about Gig Buddies.

 Where can I take part in Gig Buddies?

-Mencap currently have funding to run Gig Buddies in Norwich and Long Eaton.
+Mencap currently have funding to run Gig Buddies in Norwich, Long Eaton and Bradford.

 However, we're looking for funding to be able to deliver the project in more areas.